himanshurajora/htmx-go-todo/readme.md

 ╰╯╱╰╯╱╰╯╱╰╯╰╯╰┻━╯╰━╯╱╰╯╱╰━━━┻━━━╯
 ```

 Legends say it is the stack of the future.
-Then why not give it a try.
+If so? then why not give it a try?

 - Add Task
 - List Task